rela1/SACA-K/README.md

 # SACA-K

-C++ implementation of SACA-K algorithm for linear-time O(1)-workspace suffix sorting for constant alphabets implemented for [Bioinformatics](https://www.fer.unizg.hr/predmet/bio) project on Faculty of electrical engineering and computing, University of Zagreb.
+C++ implementation of SACA-K algorithm for linear-time O(1)-workspace suffix sorting for constant alphabets implemented for [Bioinformatics](https://www.fer.unizg.hr/predmet/bio) project on Faculty of Electrical Engineering and Computing, University of Zagreb.

 #Installation instructions
 Clone the repository and run `run_tests.sh` script.
 Script will compile needed source files and run tests located in `test_data` directory.
 For each input test file, suffix array will be created with original Ge Nong's implementation and with this implemetation.
 Generated output suffix array files will be compared and statistics files will be saved (time and memory performance, input file size).